Falconbury Logo

 It’s important to note that this webinar will not simply provide a generic “recipe book for fixing human errors” because each organisation is different.
 Instead, the aim is to introduce the transport manager to a different way of thinking about, and then effectively managing, human error.

-References will be made to the work of leading academics in the field of human error; international case studies will be discussed to help embed the learning; and topics will be introduced to challenge understanding and form the basis of a robust management plan.
+References will be made to the work of leading academics in the field of human error; international case studies will be discussed to help embed the learning; and topics will be introduced both to challenge understanding and form the basis of a robust management plan.

 This training course is part of our collection of Facilities Management Training Courses which offer a wide range of topics to help assist you in navigating potential risks in relation to fire safety, industrial accidents and all the vital aspects of facilities and property management.